C0C0AN/BSc_thesis_KlaraBrinkmann/open lab notebook/work_progress_november_2017.md

 # work progress in november:
  - exposé writing
  - reading "The music listening skills of infants and young children"
- - presentation about Fouruer transformation
+ - presentation about Fourier transformation